Hannah is a freelance relocation writer from NYC that has become an expert on packing and unpacking.

 Misplacing Silverware Pieces

 Arranging items goes in a sequence.
-Are your utensils already in a chest that you want to wrap and move into a large, sturdy box or you want to wrap each item separately before you put the chest into a box?
-Opt for the safer option and protect each piece of cutlery by wrapping it in protective paper.
+Are your utensils already in a chest that you want to wrap and move into a large, sturdy box or do you want to wrap each item separately before you put the chest into a box?
+Opt for the safer option and protect each piece of cutlery by wrapping it in a protective paper.
 Then close the chest, wrap it, and put it in the box.
 If you don’t want to mix these with the rest of your cutlery, you can put the less valuable pieces in a separate bag and then in the box.

 Pack and Wrap Knives to Avoid Injuries